How Platinum Group Metals Are Used in Jewelry

 Rhodium is a very rare, extremely white platinum group metal that, in the jewelry industry, is used only for electroplating.
 This works by suspending a piece of jewelry in a liquid rhodium solution and passing an electric current through it, which electrically bonds a very thin layer of rhodium to the jewelry.

 Electroplating is probably familiar to anyone who has bought white gold jewelry in recent years.
 That’s because nearly all white gold jewelry is now plated with rhodium.
-This is done to make it whiter, by covering up the natural yellow tinge inherent to white gold.
+This is done to make it whiter, by covering up the natural yellow tint inherent to white gold.

 Sterling silver is also sometimes rhodium-plated, and even platinum can get a coat of rhodium before hitting a store’s jewelry display.
 As these metals are both already naturally white, rhodium plating may not necessarily improve their appearance, but it will still protect them against discoloration and scratching.

 Rhodium plating can also be dark instead of light.
 “Black rhodium” is achieved by mixing powdered rhodium with darkening additives.
-When electroplated onto jewelry, this darkened rhodium coating can appear from medium gray to almost-black in color.
+When electroplated onto jewelry, this darkened coating can appear from medium gray to almost-black in color.
 This is often described as a gunmetal finish, or sometimes as “black gold“.

 Fortunately, rhodium plating does not significantly increase the price of jewelry, since the coating is microscopically thin.
-But the downside of that thinness is that the rhodium will wear off over time.
+But the downside of that thinness is that the plating will wear off over time.
 For instance, a ring subjected to daily wear will need to be replated every one to two years, at a cost of around $60 to $120 per treatment.

-Rhodium Quick Facts
+Rhodium Quick Facts Chart

 Chemical SymbolRhMohs Hardness6